644/bulk-rename/README.md

 # About
 This is just an experimental script to test quicksort recursion in bash for bulk renaming.
+However, the bulk-rename-array script is surprisingly *only* 2x slower than the below snippet per 10,000 folders, and it replaces for file/folder names that rename can't.

 Do not use this if you care about performance.
 Instead use the below snippet.